 However, if the account was secured with email verification, it will give you the oppurtinity to enter the email address so it can send you a code or an oppurtinity to enter an access code if you have already been sent a code.

 App Portal vs. Website Portal

 One of the questions regarding this new feature is likely what differences exist versus this experience and the one viewers can achieve from the website.
 As touched on earlier, the primary difference is the convenience element.
 It’s easier for viewers to access your content thanks to storing sessions on your phone.
 The email reminder is also something unique to the app experience, although works as a way to key viewers into accessing the portal in the first place.
 Refreshing content on the app is also easy, if a viewer has remained with the page open for awhile.
 All this requires is either navigating to a different page to refresh or sliding up on the main portal page when at the top, which will force a refresh.

 While the app contains a surprising amount of parallel features, including support for the channel About section all the way down to accessible links, there are some features that do not work directly in the app.
 These features include:

 Right now when content is offline, a simple off-air message is played rather than video content or an image.
 Some of these other features will be introduced in time, such as the Q&A module, while the app will expand with some new features not found on the desktop experience as well.

 The IBM Cloud Video for Enterprise app offers an easy to use method for your viewers to access secure, internal content.
 A way that makes it super fast to access live and on demand video assets as needed.
 It’s presented in a clean interface that can be accompanied with your brand name to not distract from your message.

-Want to try out the app with a Ustream Align account?
+Want to try out the app with a Streaming Manager for Enterprise account?
 Request a demo to unlock the additional viewing option this app provides for your viewers.